 This award winning exhibition builds on the international collection bequeathed to Portsmouth by Richard Lancelyn Green.
-The newly refurbished gallery offers a superb exploration of the life of Conan Doyle.
+The gallery offers a superb exploration of the life of Conan Doyle.

-Following the phenomenally successful and hugely popular introductory exhibition which raised the profile of the collection, this new exhibition showcases many more of the fantastic items including unique photographs, production posters and letters from the influential and the famous of Victorian and Edwardian society.
+This exhibition showcases many of the fantastic items including unique photographs, production posters and letters from the influential and the famous of Victorian and Edwardian society.

 The exhibition is open at Portsmouth City Museum, Tuesday-Sunday and Bank Holiday Mondays with free access for all..